agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Definition**: Although this treatment does not result in totally symmetric distribution (still has a small tail on one side), it still manages to keep the median and mean close by.
+So good enough and checks out.

 **Checklist**: yes; true;

 ---

 > It is evident that (the anti logarithm of the mean of the log
 > values)[1] is the (median on the original scale of measurements)[2].